autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 Contract functions can be called by:

-- By CDP owners to take out CDP's to borrow Auton, withdraw collateral, and repay CDP's.
+- By CDP owners to take out CDPs to borrow Auton, withdraw collateral, and repay CDPs.
 - By prospective CDP owners to determine borrowing limits  and collateral level requirements
-- By CDP liquidators to determine if a CDP is liquidatable or not, and to liquidate CDP's.
+- By CDP liquidators to determine if a CDP is liquidatable or not, and to liquidate CDPs.
 - To view CDP data and retrieve stabilization configuration settings from system state.

 Function calls to govern (i.e. manage) the stabilization configuration are restricted to the governance `operator` account.